sourav-ganguly/gymondo/README.md

 Due to business from my end it would have been very hard to implement all the features.
 I did not implement the following features:
 - Unit test
 - Lazy loading
+- No Error handling and Loading view

+## Issue
+- There is one Constraint Mismatch issue in ExerciseDetailVeriationTableViewCell.
+I checked and all the constraints seems alright.
+The issue can be fixed if I delete the height of the imageview.
+But I wanted to the image view to have a fixed height.